af-pr/game_afker/README.md

 ## Description

-Game AFKer is a simple automation tool that simulates random keyboard presses to keep your game character moving while you're away.
-The script presses two random movement keys (`a`, `w`, `s`, `d`) with a small random delay in between, making the behavior less predictable.
-This behaviour is repeated every 5 minutes until the user exists the script.
+Game AFKer is a simple automation tool that simulates character movement in a game to prevent AFK (Away From Keyboard) disconnection.
+It offers two operating modes:

+- **Free Mode (default):** Simulates random keyboard presses with two random movement keys (`a`, `w`, `s`, `d`) with a small random delay in between, making the behavior unpredictable.
+- **Restricted Mode:** Allows you to specify allowed movement directions.
+The script alternates into two-cycle pairs:
+  - **Cycle A:** Presses one random key from your allowed directions
+  - **Cycle B:** Presses the opposite direction (w↔s, a↔d) with the exact same duration as Cycle A

+Both modes repeat every 5 minutes (with random variance) until you exit the script.

 ## Prerequisites